Tata Steel Netherlands: Aluminium production

-In 1964 a joint venture with Hoogovens as major (50%) partner established an aluminium company Aldel in the north east of the Netherlands; the enterprised was backed by the state which guaranteed a long term supply of energy a low price: a large natural gas discovery had been made in the region.
+In 1964 a joint venture with Hoogovens as major (50%) partner established an aluminium company Aldel in the north east of the Netherlands; the enterprise was backed by the state which guaranteed a long term supply of energy a low price: a large natural gas discovery had been made in the region.
 Mining company Billiton was the other partner in the venture, along with technical support from Alusuisse.
 (Note: Hoogovens acquired Billiton's share in the joint venture in 1977.)

 In 1970 the company acquired a shareholding in Sidal (Belgium), and in 1987 Kaiser Aluminium's European business was acquired; the acquisition made KNHS a major aluminium producer: by 1996 it had an aluminium smelting capacity of well over 10 million tonnes per annum.

 Corus period

 Divisions in the board of Corus arose in 2002 when the company announced it was to sell its profitable aluminium business to Pechiney for over £500 million; Corus's British division was making a loss at this time and the sale was seen by Dutch interests as being used to prop up the loss-making British interests with no backward investment in the European mainland side of the business.
 The board of Corus Netherlands vetoed the sale.

 In 2006 Corus's aluminium rolling and extrusion facilities were sold to Aleris.
 In 2009 smelters in Delfzijl (Netherlands) and Voerde (Germany) were sold to Briand Investments B.V., an associate of Klesch, a large commodity trader.
 This ended the businesses' association with aluminium, leaving it primarily as a steel producer.